Biswadeep01/EcoTrack/README.md

 Enter desired year and month and click "Submit" once.

+##Note:- Support files are pure python files to test the application in the terminal

 Wait for couple of seconds.

 Then click Display Analysis, and you will get your analytics.